abpio/abp-commercial-docs/en/tutorials/book-store/Part6.md

 * `AuthorManager` forces to create an author and change name of an author in a controlled way.
 The application layer (will be introduced later) will use these methods.

 > **DDD tip**: Do not introduce domain service methods unless they are really needed and perform some core business rules.
-For this case, we needed to this service to be able to force the unique name constraint.
+For this case, we needed this service to be able to force the unique name constraint.

-Both methods checks if there is already an author with the given name and throws a special business exception, `AuthorAlreadyExistsException`, defined in the `Acme.BookStore.Domain` project as shown below:
+Both methods check if there is already an author with the given name and throws a special business exception, `AuthorAlreadyExistsException`, defined in the `Acme.BookStore.Domain` project as shown below:

 ````csharp
 using Volo.Abp;